11 Different Types of Web Applications (With Examples)

 According to the access allocated, specific features might be limited to particular users.

 Government Portals, Student Portals, Real Estate Portals, Education University Portals, Patient Portals, etc., fall under the portal web apps.
+To understand how businesses leverage portals effectively, explore our Top 15 Web Portal Examples.

 Pros of Portal Web Apps